CheVeraId/domainauth-spec/draft-narea-domainauth.md

 The DomainAuth protocol consists of the following core components:

-1. **DomainAuth TXT Record:** A DNS TXT record at `_domainauth.<domain>` containing the organisation's public key information, including key algorithm, key ID type, key ID, TTL override, and optional service OID.
+1. **DomainAuth TXT Record:** A DNS TXT record at `_domainauth.<domain>` containing the organisation's public key information, including key algorithm, key id type, key id, TTL override, and optional service OID.
 2. **Organisation Certificate:** A self-issued X.509 certificate containing the organisation's public key.
 This certificate serves as the root Certificate Authority (CA) for all certification paths and digital signatures under the organisation's domain.
 3. **Member Certificates:** X.509 certificates issued by the organisation to individual users or bots.
 User certificates include the username in the Common Name field, whilst bot certificates use the at sign (`@`) as their Common Name.
 4. **DNSSEC Chain:** A serialised collection of DNS responses that provide cryptographic proof of the authenticity of the organisation's DomainAuth TXT record.